 Cypress Moreno got the night started by spinning a light DJ set to get the crowd warmed up for the upcoming artists.
 Gusto Leimert was the first artist to rock the stage and he definitely gained some new fans as people who were sitting against the wall slowly began to stand up and sway back and forth to his smooth new-wave west coast crooning, he was in his BAG.
-Next up we had Watts own Desto Dubb who brought an awful lot of energy to the Echo, he really brought the crowd to the front of the stage to engage in singing and rapping his dope odes to sipping and selling lean with him.
+Next up we had Watts own Desto Dubb who brought an awful lot of energy to The Echo, he really brought the crowd to the front of the stage to engage in singing and rapping his dope odes to sipping and selling lean with him.
 Ralfy The Plug and The Stinc Team had a surplus of young kids and fully grown adults in amazement alike, as they were finally able to witness the team perform their fire unconventional raps.
-The had a party on stage, with Stinc Team members stepping, screaming, jumping, and bringing an infinite amount of energy and getting the crowd to chant “Free Drakeo” their incarcerated de-facto leader.
-Right before Ralfy’s set was up I had to go outside to the packed patio to summon Natia The God as he was surrounded by his crew enjoying some fresh air.
+They had a party on stage, with Stinc Team members stepping, screaming, jumping, and bringing an infinite amount of energy and getting the crowd to chant “Free Drakeo” (their incarcerated de-facto leader).
+Right before Ralfy’s set was up, I had to go outside to the packed patio to summon Natia The God as he was surrounded by his crew enjoying some fresh air and Newports.
 I let him know he was on in 2 minutes, he dropped everything he was doing and followed me to the stage and a sea of people followed him.
 By the time his performance started, the patio was empty and Natia had the crowd ready to hear the Inglewood spitter rap his ass off.
-He transformed the stage into the Bronx Zoo for his 20 minute set and proceeded to put on an incredible show that provoked a moshpit.
+He transformed the stage into the Bronx Zoo for his 20 minute set and proceeded to put on an incredible show that provoked a mosh-pit.
 The stage was cleared, then Cypress was back up hyping up the crowd with banger after banger of LA and bay hits then brought out So Way Out’s T-Swisher and The Committee’s Correy C. A week ago 03 Greedo was in jail, Monday, he was the most anticipated artist to hit the stage at The Echo at LA’s best rap show of the year.
 He came out and absolutely rocked the entire crowd and made us all sing along to his bangers including “Breaking News”, “Beat That Thang Down”, “Never Bend” and the affectionate hit “Mafia Business” had everyone swaying back and forth singing “Round here we keep it Mafia!”.
 The night was closed out by the phenomenal sounds of Pioneer 11 which included a dope cover of “Return of The Mack”.

 Aside from that, the crowd we drew was amazing, lots of dope LA artists, producers, DJs, heads of streetwear brand, photographers, videographers, writers, managers, A&R’s of all ages.
 It nearly doubled as a networking event.
 I was standing side by side with 16 year old boys and girls, and 50 year old men all loving the music.
 It could not have turned out better (although one artist did show up and leave before his performance).